elsantiF/orbis/docs/basic/syntax.md

 io.print(b); // compile error! b is dropped
 ```

-By default any variable declared will be immutable, you need to add the 'mut' keyword to make it mutable.
+By default any variable declared will be immutable, you need to add the `mut` keyword to make it mutable.
-Also, any variable will be copied by default, unless you use the '<-' operator or force a move.
+Also, any variable will be copied by default, unless you use the `<-` operator or force a move.

 ## Scopes and lifetimes